-I began drawing at a young age; I taught myself to draw while in math class and social studies.
+I began to draw at a young age; I taught myself while in math class and social studies.
 I was constantly drawing and I simply didn’t have much interest in any other subjects, with perhaps the exception of the female human anatomy.
 Although I wasn’t interested in a formal art education I did entertain the idea for a couple of years before making a conscious decision to drop out and travel the world (China, India, Thailand, Cambodia, Vietnam, Laos, New Zealand, Australia etc..) and explore my own methods of self-education.
-Therefore, I’m predominately a self-taught artist... yet a terrible teacher.
+Therefore, I’m predominately a self-taught artist... yet, a terrible teacher.

 My paintings, if executed properly, should speak for themselves without the need for explanation.
 However, I relish in knowing that each person will interpret the same image a little differently and I’m happy with that.